How to Start a Teacher Blog in 9 Easy Steps- a 2022 Master Guide!

-Do you want to start a blog where you can express yourself freely and take your teaching beyond your classroom?
+Do you want to start a blog where you can express yourself freely and take your teaching beyond your classroom and sell online courses?

 My “how to start a teacher blog” guide will take you by the hand and lead you through 8 simple steps you need to take in order to get your new educational blog online.